 - Salvation Army Jackson County – to give help or get help click here.

 - Rogue Valley Volunteer Relief Initiative – A Facebook community group looking to provide relief to those effected by the fires in the Rogue Valley, and help with recovery and rebuild efforts – click here.
-Help out by completing this form so we can properly fill volunteer needs in the fire relief efforts across the valley with the right people and tools in the right places – click here.

 - Share Housing The Longer Term Secure Short Term (LTSST) Housing Effort is a volunteer team of Rogue Valley residents dedicated to building community-sourced housing security for families who lost their homes in the Almeda Fire.
 To those who have access to and ownership of the most needed resource – housing – LTSST offers the opportunity to open your hearts and your spaces to Rogue Valley community members most impacted.
 For more details click here

-Services for Fire Victims
+Services for Fire Victims:

 - ServiceMaster of Medford is offering to clean sentimental items that were recovered from the fire for free for victims affected by the recent wildfires.
 Click here for a video with more information.
+They have also established a GoFundMe account to accept donations here.

 - Goldsmiths Diamond & Design – 606 Crater Lake Ave, Medford, OR 97504 Offering to restore items damaged by recent wildfires for free, including cleaning, polishing, and refurbishing precious jewels and other items.
 Contact them at 541-776-3331.
 More information here.